zulip/zulip/docs/production/upgrade-or-modify.md

 after resolving an issue.
 The most common causes of errors are:

-* Networking issues (e.g. your Zulip server doesn't have reliable Internet access or needs a proxy setup).
+* Networking issues (e.g. your Zulip server doesn't have reliable Internet access or needs a proxy set up).
 Fix the networking issue and try again.
 * Especially when using `upgrade-zulip-from-git`, systems with the minimal RAM for running Zulip can run into out-of-memory issues